OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically to reveal hidden content when clicked.
-This example utilizes pure CSS3, avoiding the need for JavaScript.
-No frameworks like Tailwind CSS are used to keep the principles clear and accessible.
+No JavaScript is needed!
+This effect uses CSS transitions and transforms to smoothly expand a card when it's hovered over.

-**Description of the Styling:**
+## Description of the Styling

-This effect relies on CSS transitions and the `max-height` property.
-Initially, the card has a limited `max-height`, hiding its content.
-On hover or click, the `max-height` is increased to allow the content to expand.
-The transition smoothly animates this change in height.
+This technique utilizes the `:hover` pseudo-class to trigger a transformation on the card.
+When the mouse hovers over the card, it expands in size and optionally reveals hidden content.
+The key is leveraging CSS transitions to create a smooth animation.
+We'll also employ some basic box-shadow styling for visual appeal.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>